DormirProf/PurchaseManagerForUnity/README.md

 Added purchase of a subscription to this script and a check for its purchase when starting the application.
 The Purchase script shows an example of binding to purchase events.

-If you want to use in-unit Зurchases or the ADD Listener, then the "Purchases" script is for you.
+If you want to use in-unity purchases or the ADD Listener, then the "Purchases" script is for you.
 Just add a link to this script to the IAP Listener or IAP Button.
 The only thing in this script will be to configure the actions after the purchase and verification of the subscription, as well as add all the id.